Delivery System Reform Incentive Payment (DSRIP) Program

 - $1.08 Billion for other Medicaid Redesign purposes – this funding will support Health Home development, and investments in long term care, workforce and enhanced behavioral health services

 In addition, the special terms and conditions also commit the state to comprehensive payment reform and continuing New York's effort to effectively manage its Medicaid program within the confines of the Medicaid Global Spending Cap.

-The official MRT Waiver Amendment & DSRIP documents from CMS are listed below.
-New York is seeking comment on these documents through the stakeholder engagement opportunities listed below.
+The official MRT Waiver Amendment & DSRIP documents from CMS are now available.
+New York is seeking comment on Attachments I & J through May 14.

 A general timeline and deliverables schedule is available below.
 More information, including specific dates and deadlines will be made available on this website and announced through the MRT listserv.

 DSRIP Letter of Intent

 Letters of Intent, due by May 15th, were received and reviewed by the DOH.
 To see the recommendations made by the state, please refer to the following link:

 Emerging Performing Provider Systems are strongly encouraged to submit non-binding Letters of Intent to the state by May 15, 2014.

 The state has made available funding to emerging Performing Provider Systems to develop comprehensive DSRIP Project Plans.
 To apply for these planning funds, the lead applicant from interested coalitions must submit a DSRIP Design Grant application to BVAPR@health.state.ny.us by June 26, 2014.
 Please note that any coalition who receives DSRIP Design Grant is required to submit certain deliverables over the course of the DSRIP planning phase, culminating in a DSRIP Project Plan application in December 2014.